Ada-Developers-Academy/core-unit-1/functions-continued/practice-functions-continued.md

 }
 ```

 Compare the IDs inside `cand_a` and `cand_b`.
-Find the candidate that has an ID smaller numerical value, and return the candidate dictionary itself.
+Find the candidate that has an ID with a smaller numerical value, and return the candidate dictionary itself.

 | Example `cand_a`                | Example `cand_b`                  | Example return value             |
 | ------------------------------- | --------------------------------- | -------------------------------- |